cambridge-ceu/csd3/applications/pyOpenMS.md

 --   - CometAdapter not found
 ```

-Note also patches were made to those in `contrib/src` and python modules [^cython].
-The last statement gives the following output.
+The last statement gives the most important targets for OpenMS

 ```
-[100%] The most important targets for OpenMS

 ==========================================================================

 The following make targets are available: